 Alarm.com teams up with SunRocket

-MCLEAN, Va.--Wireless web-enabled security system provider Alarm.com and SunRocket expect business to increase as the result of a partnership, announced Sept.
-20, that will give SunRocket customers access to reduced pricing on Alarm.com systems and upgrades.
+MCLEAN, Va.--Wireless web-enabled security system provider Alarm.com and SunRocket expect business to increase as the result of a partnership, announced in Septemer, that will give SunRocket customers access to reduced pricing on Alarm.com systems and upgrades.

-SunRocket vice president of public relations Brian Lustig said the two-year-old company, also based here in McLean, is one of the nation's fastest-growing VoIP provider, with 160,000 customers nationwide.
+SunRocket vice president of public relations Brian Lustig said the two-year-old company, also based here, is one of the nation's fastest-growing VoIP providers, with 160,000 customers nationwide.

 "Our philosophy has been to make VoIP as simple and easy to use as possible.
 This alliance fits in with that philosophy.
 We want to give our customers an easy alternative they can use," he said.